xasyhack/AWSNetworkingSpeciality/README.md

   - **VPC Flow Logs**
   - **Reachability Analyzer**
   - **CloudWatch**

+📝 Exam sample
+You are designing a global application with latency-sensitive users in Europe, Asia, and North America.
+Your application needs to ensure:
+- Low-latency user access
+- Highly available endpoints
+- Automatic routing to healthy regions if one fails Which **AWS global infrastructure features** should you use to meet the above requirements?
+- **Amazon CloudFront** for caching content at edge locations
+- **AWS Global Accelerator** for low-latency routing to regional endpoints
+- **Route 53 with health checks** for DNS-based failover
+- **Deploy resources in multiple AWS Regions** for high availability

 ### 📖 Private and Public AWS Services
 - Public AWS Services: Services accessed over the public internet (Without VPC).
 E.g S3, Lambda, SNS/SQS, DynamoDB, API Gateway, CloudFront.
 Secure via IAM policies, VPC endpoints, WAF or CloudFront.
 - Private AWS Services: Services not exposed to the public internet (contained within your VPC); require private IP address to access.
 E.g EC2, RDS, ElastiCache, EFS, PrivateLink .
 Secure via security groups, network ACLs, Route tables

+📝 Exam sample
+Your company runs an internal application hosted on **EC2 instances in private subnets**.
+The app needs to:
+- Access **Amazon S3** to retrieve files
+- Access **Amazon DynamoDB** for metadata lookup
+- Maintain strict compliance by ensuring **no internet access** is allowed As the network engineer, which solution should you implement to meet these requirements **without using a NAT Gateway or Internet Gateway**?
+- **Create a VPC Gateway Endpoint** for S3 and DynamoDB
+- Gateway Endpoints enable **private, secure** access to supported services without routing through the internet.

 ### 📖 Disaster Recovery and High Availability
 | Aspect              | High Availability (HA)                         | Fault Tolerance (FT)                             |